 One way to use lobelia is to substitute it for a cigarette.
 Each day, smoke one less cigarette and take a dose of lobelia instead.
 Follow usage recommendations as excessive use causes nausea and vomiting.

-Whether you choose to quit smoking cold turkey or take your time, practicing stress relief techniques is an important stop smoking method.
-Having healthy ways to relieve emotional tension and anxiety help your mind and body feel balanced, which eases cravings.
+Whether you choose to quit smoking cold turkey or take your time, stress relief techniques are an important stop smoking method.

 Energy flow techniques, such as EFT can really help neutralize the stress triggers that drive cravings and the need to soothe yourself with cigarettes and other unhealthy substances.

 Moderate exercise relieves stress and helps you feel healthier and happier which can motivate you to quit and make it easier.
 In addition, while you are exercising and for up to 50 minutes afterwards, cigarette cravings and withdrawal symptoms decrease.

 Using substitutes for cigarettes can be a helpful strategy.
-Smokers sometimes switch to herbal smokes, electronic cigarettes, or roll their own additive free cigarettes.
+Smokers sometimes switch to herbal smokes, electronic cigarettes, or roll their own cigarettes.
 Additive-free cigarettes and herbal smokes are less addictive and health-damaging, so you may have less urge to smoke, yet you may still experience withdrawal symptoms.